 Industrial Safety Equipment Throughout the Midwest

-When you’re looking for the best in protective equipment, McClellan Sales has you covered.
+When you’re looking for the best in protective equipment, MC Tool & Safety has you covered.
 We carry a wide variety of industrial safety equipment to fully outfit your crew.
 Whether you’re a purchaser for a large contractor or a small business owner, we have the products you need to keep your employees safe.
 For any questions or additional information about our products, contact us today.